sumcoinlabs/sumnode-pi-os/README.md

 # sumnode-pi-os

+## See Releases

-An out of the box Sumcoin Super-Node for Raspberry Pi made for running a GB ATM
+An out of the box Sumcoin Super-Node for Raspberry Pi made for running a GB ATM's or other Node services.